2025 Updates

 The capital financial update also provides updates on major capital projects as well as on the City’s debt position.
 The operating financial update also provides an update on the City’s larger reserves and an update on the economy.

-Knowing the current state of City spending against the capital and operating budgets can help Council make choices about where to stay the course in the previously approved 4-year budgets and what to change in the budget for the current year.
+Knowing the current state of City spending against the capital and operating budgets can help Council make choices about where to stay the course in the previously approved 4-year budgets and what to change.

 Read our quarterly financial update reports.